 As always, I’ve tried to spotlight some new organizations this year, but I’m also never able to include all of the incredible organization and social enterprises I find.
 If you’re looking for even more ideas, please check out the Gifts that Give Back Guides from 2017, 2016, and 2015 or scroll through my Gifts That Give Back Pinterest Board for inspiration!

 I’ve picked a few of my favorite products from each business, but I hope you’ll take the time to explore each of their websites.
 Be inspired, be encouraged, and gift with purpose this season!
-A few of these businesses have generously provided a special discount code for NeighborFood readers.
-If there’s a discount, it’ll be listed under my pick.
 I hope you enjoy picking out gifts for every special person on your list this year!

 Treetops Collective is a Michigan based organization committed to welcoming women refugees.
 They use creativity and asset based community development to help women heal, develop their skills, and establish a strong social fabric.
 They’re fostering cross-cultural relationships and helping change the narrative around refugees in our communities.
 This is good-neighbor work at its core, and I am 100% here for it.

-Hands Producing Hope‘s line of jewelry, apparel, wall hangings, and baskets are all ethically made, providing dignified work, education, and hope for women and families in Costa Rica and Rwanda.
+Hands Producing Hope‘s line of jewelry, apparel, wall hangings, and baskets are all ethically made, and provide dignified work, education, and hope for women and families in Costa Rica and Rwanda.

 Imagine Goods is founded on the belief that “when we buy a product, the cost of the item should be able to sustain every person connected to it with a living wage.”
 YES.
 I am smitten with their line of skirts (I have one of their wrap skirts, and it’s wonderful), dresses, and aprons, and they also have the cutest baby clothes!